fayeli/jbp-hifi-apps/gameTable/README.md

 =============
 Change the GAMES_LIST_ENDPOINT variable in table.js to point at your array of game .json files on a local or remote server.

+The list should look more or less like this: https://api.myjson.com/bins/437s6

 PUBLISHING
 =============